KayliBrownstein/event-planner-voting/README.md

 SeeYouWhen allows groups to easily plan events by providing a platform for voting on suggestions.

 http://seeyouwhen.herokuapp.com/

 Test User Credentials:
 * Email: tester@testeremail.com
 * Password: 123456

-# Created by Kayli Brownstein
+## Created by Kayli Brownstein

 # Technologies
 * React frontend and Rails backend;
 * Utilizes the Google Maps API for directions and location information;
 * Integrated ActionMailer and Heroku add-on SendGrid for emails;
 * Utilizes Carrierwave and Amazon S3 for profile photo upload;
-* Rolled user authentication utilizing bcrypt for password security
+* Rolled user authentication utilizing bcrypt for password security.

 # Features
 * User can create an event by specifying a name, description, and cutoff time;